Geometric unification theory of the grand unification and gravitational interactions and new physics: Summary and Conclusions

-This Letter naturally gives the new unification theory of both all the fundamental physics interactions and Noether theorem by utilizing QCP, i.e., Eq.(1).
-The invariant quantities covering all the parts of the Lagrangians of the well-known fundamental physics interactions are deduced by QCP, all these invariant quantities satisfy general gauge invariance of the general gauge fields interacting with Fermion and/or boson fields.
+This paper discovers and naturally gives geometric unification theory of the grand unification and gravitational interactions, and shows unification description theory of the grand unifying and gravitational interactions and Noether theorem by utilizing QCP, i.e., Eq.(1).
+The invariant quantities covering all the parts of the Lagrangians of the four fundamental physics interactions are deduced by QCP, all these invariant quantities satisfy general gauge invariance of the general gauge fields interacting with Fermion and/or boson fields.
 These different invariant quantities are constructed ( \textsl{in vector bundle or principal bundle, whose base manifolds are a 4-dimensional physical general curved spacetime manifold M}$^{4}$).
-Thus, using these invariant quantities, all the Lagrangians of the well-known physical fundamental interactions are given and satisfy the general gauge invariant principle of general gauge fields interacting with Fermion and/or boson fields, and geometry and physics meanings of gauge invariant property of different physical systems are directly, whole and seriously revealed.
+Thus, using these invariant quantities, all the Lagrangians of the four physical fundamental interactions are given and satisfy the general gauge invariant principle of general gauge fields interacting with Fermion and/or boson fields, and geometry and physics meanings of gauge invariant property of the different physical systems are directly, whole and seriously revealed.

 Actually it is in terms of QCP that their variational principles and corresponding Noether theorem in field theory are derived.
-Therefore, the very hard difficulty ( that the fundamental physics interactions and variational principle, further Noether theorem, previously regarded as independent fundamental laws, were not able to be unifiedly proved and investigated in the past \cite{perski}) is naturally overcome in this Letter.
-Namely, the unified description and origin of fundamental physics interactions and the Noether theorems is shown by QCP, furthermore, their two-order general Euler-Lagrange equations and corresponding Noether conservation currents are obtained.
+Therefore, the very hard difficulty ( that the four fundamental physics interactions and variational principle, further Noether theorem, previously regarded as independent fundamental laws, were not able to be unifiedly proved and investigated in the past \cite{perski}) is naturally overcome in this paper.
+Namely, the geometric unification theory and origins of the four fundamental physics interactions and the Noether theorems are shown by QCP, furthermore, their two-order general Euler-Lagrange equations and corresponding Noether conservation currents are obtained.